...

 Larger 21L Fuel TankCombined with 47 mpg (6.0 L/100km) economy for around 210+ mile rangeStable at speed, comfortable for hours, and pannier-compatible for loaded trips.

-The motor’s character still leans sporty (it likes revs), but the gearing and chassis changes temper that aggression, making the bike more comfortable for longer days in the saddle.
-The inline-four layout eliminates nearly all vibration (with my nitpicks being slight vibes through the seat and handlebars, but nothing that’s a dealbreaker, as they’re far less than in the BMW S 1000 XR), thanks to its even firing order and the inherent balance of four cylinders, which smooth out power pulses.
+The motor’s character still leans sporty (it likes revs), but the gearing and chassis changes temper that aggression, making the bike more comfortable for long days in the saddle.
+The inline-four layout eliminates nearly all vibration (my only minor notes being faint buzz through the seat and bars, but nothing that’s a dealbreaker, as they’re far less than what I’ve felt on the BMW S 1000 XR), thanks to its even firing order and the inherent balance of four cylinders, which smooth out power pulses.
 Longer stretches of road were more comfortable than I expected.
-At speeds of 65-75 mph, the engine’s smoothness was evident throughout the rev range.
+At 65-75 mph, the engine’s smoothness was evident throughout the rev range.

-The high-revving nature of the motor, aided by its short stroke (55.1 mm), provided a thrilling yet controlled experience, whether I was cruising or accelerating hard.
-At no point did the motor feel harsh or uncomfortable.
+And the high-revving nature of the motor, aided by its short stroke (55.1 mm), provided a thrilling yet controlled experience throughout my rider, whether I was cruising or accelerating hard.
+At no point did the engine feel harsh or uncomfortable.

-Against rivals, the CB1000GT outguns lighter 900-class machines (for example, Kawasaki Z900: 123 hp and Yamaha MT-09: 117 hp) in top-end power (148 hp at 11,000 rpm), but it trades some low-down shove compared with parallel-twin tourers like the Honda Africa Twin (94 lb.-ft. at 6,000 rpm), which favors torque over peak horsepower.
-At 80 mph, I felt the engine working effortlessly (remaining relaxed and responsive), with enough grunt to continue pulling strongly when I twisted the throttle, but without the need for frequent downshifting or revving high.
+Against rivals, the 148 hp CB1000GT out-muscles lighter 900-class machines such as the Kawasaki Z900 (123 hp) and Yamaha MT-09 (117 hp) in top-end performance, but it trades some low-down shove compared with parallel-twin tourers like the Honda Africa Twin (94 lb.-ft. at 6,000 rpm), which favors torque over peak horsepower.
+Still, at 80 mph the GT felt unruffled and ready, pulling strongly with a simple twist of the throttle and without needing frequent downshifts or high revs.

-Honda’s choice of a high compression ratio (11.7:1) strikes a perfect balance between raw power and combustion efficiency, allowing the engine to extract more power from the fuel while improving overall efficiency.
-During my ride, this meant I could push the bike hard when needed (whether accelerating quickly or leaning into turns) yet still enjoy better fuel economy when cruising above 75 mph during longer, more relaxed stretches.
+Honda’s choice of a high compression ratio (11.7:1) hits a thoughtful balance between outright power and combustion efficiency, letting the engine pull more energy from each cycle without wasting fuel.
+During my ride, this meant I could push the bike hard when accelerating quickly or leaning into turns yet still enjoy better fuel economy when cruising above 75 mph during longer, more relaxed stretches.

 Transmission and Electronics